ILing82816/ds_oil_price_proj/README.md

 ## Data Collecting
 With each date, we got the following:
-* WTI Oil Price
+* WTI Crude Oil Price
+* Brent Crude Oil Price
+* Regular Gasoline price
+* Diesel Fuel price
+* Saudi Arabia Oil Production
+* US Crude Oil Production
+* S&P 500
+* Dow Jones Industrial Average
+* 1/5/10/30 year Treasury rate
 * Monetary Base
 * CPI
 * Federal Funds Rate
-* Saudi Arabia production of oil

 ## Data Cleaning
 After collecting the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables: